Chart Color Schemes

 AreaSearch analysis reveals Springvale South recording weaker employment conditions than most comparable areas nationwide

 Springvale South has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 5.6% as of the past year, with an estimated employment growth of 3.2%.
+Its unemployment rate was 5.7% as of September 2025.

 Frequently Asked Questions - Employment